“Air-Mobile”

 ‘Slick’ Captain, 1st Cavalry Division, 229th AHC:

-The Battle of the Ia Drang Valley was really a series of engagements in the area, between the U.S. Army’s 1st Cavalry Division (Airmobile) and the 33rd, 66th, and 320th regiments of the North Vietnamese Army as well as local Viet Cong elements.
+The Battle of the Ia Drang Valley was a series of engagements in the area between the U.S. Army’s 1st Cavalry Division (Airmobile) and the 33rd, 66th, and 320th regiments of the North Vietnamese Army, as well as local Viet Cong elements.
 This military engagement featured close air support by U.S. bombers.

-The 1st Lieutenant uniform reflects the ‘Air-Mobile’ Army combat dress in 1965, and the Cavalry Pride, which is the standard fatigue shirt, he would have matching trousers, a helmet, and black leather combat boots, using standard load-bearing equipment, containing a rifle ammunition and water.
-He carries on his chest the combat infantryman’s badge, he served in possibly Korea, and he has Airborne wings pinned on as well.
-Not a Cavalry Officer, he commands a platoon of infantrymen, who were delivered into battle by means of helicopter insertion, later, these units would be known as ‘Blues’ elements in all cavalry regiments.
+The 1st Lieutenant uniform reflects the ‘Air-Mobile’ Army combat dress in 1965, and the Cavalry Pride, which is the standard fatigue shirt; he would have matching trousers, a helmet, and black leather combat boots, using standard load-bearing equipment, containing rifle ammunition and water.
+He carries on his chest the combat infantryman’s badge, he served in Korea, and he has Airborne wings pinned on as well.
+Not a Cavalry Officer, he commands a platoon of infantrymen, who were delivered into battle using helicopter insertion.
+Later, these units would be known as ‘Blues’ elements in all cavalry regiments.

-I guess I’ll add this story here, One notable 1st Lieutenant, Rick Rescorla was born in 1939 in the village of Hayle, Cornwall, in England.
+I guess I’ll add this story here.
+One notable 1st Lieutenant, Rick Rescorla, was born in 1939 in the village of Hayle, Cornwall, in England.
 A natural leader of men, he chose the life of a soldier.
-He joined the British Army and he served with them in Cyprus, then in present-day Zambia, Africa.
+He joined the British Army and served with them in Cyprus, then in present-day Zambia, Africa.
 He later emigrated to the United States.
-As soon as he could he enlisted in the U.S. Army.
-He quickly became an officer, and a young lieutenant, soon, leading patrols in-country and, being involved in some of the nastiest fights of the Vietnam War.
+As soon as he could, he enlisted in the U.S. Army.
+He quickly became an officer and a young lieutenant, soon leading patrols in-country and being involved in some of the nastiest fights of the Vietnam War.
 Rick Rescorla was known for his great personal courage in the Battle of Ia Drang.
 In the highlands of Vietnam, he raised the spirits of his men by singing Cornish and Welsh songs.
-He had great compassion, for his men, for the wounded and the dying.
+He had great compassion for his men, for the wounded and the dying.

-Rick Rescorla became the head of security at Morgan Stanley located in the World Trade Center.
-Rescorla warned the building management in 1991 that the building was vulnerable to a truck bomb attack, that could be planted in the unsecured, basement parking garage.
-No one listened and in 1993, the building was hit by a truck bomb in the basement garage.
-Later, Rescorla, on the advice of his great army friend Dan Hill, is led to believe that the building remained a terrier target, and the next time they attack would be from the air.
+Rick Rescorla became the head of security at Morgan Stanley, located in the World Trade Center.
+Rescorla warned the building management in 1991 that the building was vulnerable to a truck bomb attack, which could be planted in the unsecured basement parking garage.
+No one listened, and in 1993, the building was hit by a truck bomb in the basement garage.
+Later, Rescorla, on the advice of his great army friend Dan Hill, is led to believe that the building remained a target, and the next time they attack would be from the air.
 He asked his supervisor to move to a low-rise building, and they refused.

 2nd Lieutenant, 1st Cav.
 Div., 229th AHC, “Guns”: